vectordotdev/vector/lib/vrl/wasm/README.md

 python3 -m http.server 8000
 ```

-Navigate to http://localhost:8000 and the console should print JSON that looks like this:
+Navigate to http://localhost:8000 and the console should print JSON that looks like this (though not formatted):

 ```json
 {